Intel-bigdata/OAP/docs/Developer-Guide.md

 ```

 #### Prerequisites for Building
-OAP is built using [Apache Maven](http://maven.apache.org/).
+OAP is built using [Apache Maven](http://maven.apache.org/) and Java8.
 You need to install the required packages on the build system listed below.
-To enable Shuffle Remote PMem extension, you must configure and validate RDMA in advance, you can refer to [Shuffle Remote PMem Extension Guide](../oap-shuffle/RPMem-shuffle/README.md) for more details.

 - [Cmake](https://help.directadmin.com/item.php?id=494)
 - [Memkind](https://github.com/memkind/memkind/tree/v1.10.1-rc2)